Home » Personal property not included

 I completely understand your frustration and disappointment about the personal property advertised not being included.
 Finding yourself without key appliances like a washer, dryer, and especially a refrigerator can throw a wrench into that experience, leaving you unsettled for weeks while you scramble to replace them.

 Unfortunately, I’m not an attorney, so I can’t offer legal advice.
 However, I can share some general insights based on standard real estate practices.
-Your real estate agent likely should have ensured that the washer, dryer, and refrigerator were explicitly included in the residential purchase agreement as they were represented as included in the sale.
+Your real estate agent likely should have ensured the residential purchase agreement explicitly included the washer, dryer, and refrigerator because the seller represented those appliances as part of the sale.
 What’s written in the contract typically governs, regardless of verbal assurances or even what’s stated in a listing like Zillow.
-Listings are marketing tools and are not legally binding unless included in the signed agreement.
-If your agent didn’t list the appliances in the contract, the seller may have assumed you didn’t want them.
-Ask your agent why they were omitted.
+Listings serve as marketing tools and carry no legal weight unless included in the signed agreement.
+If your agent failed to list the appliances in the contract, the seller may have assumed you didn’t want them.
+Ask your agent why they left them out.

 I am sorry this happened and wish you many happy years in your new home.